 Jeremy Dennis (Shinnecock)

-Ma’s House was once the heart of a community, for the Shinnecock peoples, who have remained in their same homelands for 10,000 years.
+Ma’s House was once the heart of a community, for the Shinnecock peoples, who have remained in their same homelands for over 10,000 years.
 As Ma’s grandson, artist and photographer Jeremy Dennis is on a quest to restore the family home to its central role as a community gathering place for a new generation of diverse artists.
 Through personal mementos, intimate narratives, and a touch of celebrity gossip, Dennis and his family reveal generations of history and hope contained within the walls of their home.

 "Making this film about Ma's House was a wonderful experience.
 After working to rehabilitate our family home over the past year, it was important to reflect on the progress and how far the house has come.
 The work was tiresome and financially draining but it all came together thanks to the individual contributions of many friends and family members.
 When we began, there was so much love and passion behind the mission of turning the home into a future communal art space for artists of color on the Shinnecock Reservation.
 I hope the film conveys our gratitude towards those individuals, shows where the space is going, and creates a better image of what Ma's House is all about." – Jeremy